z-evm/obsidian-cyber-security/01 Concepts & Models/SPF, DKIM, DMARC.md

+## 📌Sender Policy Framework (SPF)

-SPF (Sender Policy Framework) helps verify that the sender's mail server is authorized to send email on behalf of the domain.
+SPF helps verify that the sender's mail server is authorized to send email on behalf of the domain.

 **How It Works:**
 - SPF records are stored as **DNS TXT records**.